Skip to Main Content

 What Are Underground Downspouts?

-So, what exactly are underground downspouts?
-These downspouts are installed beneath your lawn by professional contractors.
+Foundation repair experts install downspouts beneath the ground in your yard.
 They function similarly to conventional downspouts, directing water away from your home’s perimeter and into the local sewer system or onto your lawn.

 The Pros and Cons of Underground Downspout Installation

-Opting for underground downspouts can enhance both the efficacy of your waterproofing and the aesthetics of your yard.
-These downspouts, easy to conceal, protect your home without becoming a visual distraction.
+Opting for underground downspouts can enhance the efficacy of your waterproofing and the aesthetics of your yard.
+These downspouts, which are easy to conceal, protect your home without becoming a visual distraction.

 However, similar to gutters or above-ground downspouts, underground downspouts are also susceptible to clogs, and they can be more challenging to clean.
 This might deter some homeowners from installing them despite their benefits.